BHTY/UFC32/README.md

 - Global and local variables
 - Expressions (and pointers)
 - Functions
-- Conditional statements (if/else) - currently buggy
+- Conditional statements (if/else) - else if is currently broken
 - Local and global arrays

 The remaining components to still be added include